About Melissa Forney

 I was born in the Panama Canal Zone, a tiny little American enclave in the Republic of Panama.
 It no longer exists.
 We lived sort of a colonial, privileged lifestyle, so it’s probably better that it doesn’t exist anymore even though it was a kid’s paradise.
 There were about 10,000 Americans frolicking about and no end of adventure and exploration to keep us entertained.
 The jungle was our playground.
 Tropical waterfalls were our swimming pools.
 We picked tropical fruits from whatever tree was in reach.
 I wore shoe skates on the sidewalks, rode my bicycle behind the mosquito truck, and beat up boys who were mean to frogs.
 You’d still better not mess with me about frogs.
 I busted a boy’s nose once.
 Busted it.
 There is probably a more proper word than busted, but I still like using busted and enjoy exercising my freedom to use it.

-Now, I live in central Florida with my husband, Rick; our two dogs, Lila and Lexi; and our two cats, Razzle and Dazzle.
+Now, I live in central Florida with my husband, Rick; our 1-year old dog, Ethel; and our two cats, Razzle and Dazzle.
 Rick left his job in pacemakers and implantable defibrillators to become my full-time partner, and he travels absolutely everywhere with me.
 This is good, because he’s supportive and loving, and I need support and loving.
-Even after 18 years, he still melts my Velveeta.
+Even after 20 years, he still melts my Velveeta.

 Writing is in my blood.
 My grandmother was a writer.
 My father was a writer.
 My sister is a writer.
 I cannot imagine a life without writing.